TheWizardsCode/Character-Dev/Assets/Wizards Code/Character AI/Character/Documentation/Behaviours/101 Minimal Character.md

-The 101 scene shows the absolute minimal setup for a Wizards Code character. also known as an Actor.
-This actor will not exhibit any behaviours.
-They are a blank slare for your creation of an AI.
+The 101 scene shows the absolute minimal setup for a Wizards Code character, also known as an Actor.
+The actor in this scene will not exhibit any behaviours and have no animations.
+They are a blank slate for your creation of an AI.

 # Required Components